pranabdas/fortran/docs/file.md

       CLOSE(unit=1)
 END PROGRAM file_write
 ```
+Note that `unit=0, 5 and 6` are reserved.
+Do not use them to identify files in your programs.

 Reading from file: we will read the data from file that is generated in the above example.
 ```